-The spiritual realm where our souls meet the earth will be brought into conversation through a powerful experience of Joanna Macy’s ” Council of All Beings” ceremony.
+The spiritual realm where our souls meet the earth will be brought into conversation through a powerful experience of Joanna Macy’s ” Council of All Beings” ceremony during our last session on Sunday.
 This communal ritual will hold space for participants to step aside from their human identity and speak on behalf of another form of life.
 This simple ceremony provides a powerful way to express our solidarity with all creatures in the web of life and give language to our deep ecological grief.

 “Mary lives in Seattle, Washington’s Rainier Valley in Columbia City, at Hedgewood, a home that for over a decade has hosted community connection through the reclamation and restoration of a neighborhood forest.
 As a long-time urban naturalist, and practitioner and guide of place-based pilgrimage, DeJong has a Masters in Theology & Culture with a focus in EcoTheology and several post-graduate certificates.
 Her theoretical and praxis focus within deep ecology, ecotheology, ecopsychology and specialization in Thomas Berry’s Universe Story delves into why place matters, the sacramentality of creation, and how together this informs the development of our ecological self.
 Mary terms this work “sacred eco-awakening” and sees this as a critical and holy endeavor as it allows us to come to grievous terms of our human history and to posture ourselves once again side-by-side with the whole of creation.”
 To learn more about Mary, her work and retreats, click here.